Vlado Zadro

-Playing career
+Career

-Zadro began his career in 2005 with HŠK Zrinjski Mostar in the Premier League of Bosnia and Herzegovina.
+Zadro began his career in 2005 with Zrinjski Mostar in the Premier League of Bosnia and Herzegovina.
 During his tenure with Mostar his achievements included a league title, and the Bosnia and Herzegovina Football Cup.
-He featured in the 2009–10 UEFA Champions League against ŠK Slovan Bratislava, and also participated in the 2010–11 UEFA Europa League.
+He featured in the 2009–10 UEFA Champions League against Slovan Bratislava, and also participated in the 2010–11 UEFA Europa League.
 In 2012, he signed with NK Zagreb of the Croatian First Football League, where he appeared in total of 18 matches.
 He returned to Bosnia in 2013 with play with FK Sarajevo.

 Following a season in Bosnia he returned to Croatia to play in the Croatian Second Football League with NK Solin.
-After a short spell abroad he returned home to sign with NK Široki Brijeg.
-During his time with Brijeg he featured in the 2014–15 UEFA Europa League against FK Mladá Boleslav.
+After a short spell abroad he returned home to sign with Široki Brijeg.
+During his time with Brijeg he featured in the 2014–15 UEFA Europa League against Mladá Boleslav.
 In 2015, he went overseas to play in the Canadian Soccer League with Toronto Croatia.